PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the adjacent pre-ADD Concat/PReLU fan-out island to `passes/sinet_preadd_fanout_layout.py` and reduces the former 359-line raw mutator to a 17-line compatibility dispatcher.
-It removes only the Concat-side adapter, reuses the existing direct-branch NHWC sibling, and inverts the retained terminal adapter so later legacy NCHW consumers remain unchanged.
-The preceding late-residual and new pre-ADD owner share one strict affine/PReLU tail resolver.
+The latest implementation unit unifies the direct-adapter and deep-skip dual-Resize residual variants in `passes/sinet_dual_resize_layout.py`.
+The former independent 505-line and 503-line raw mutators are now 17-line compatibility dispatchers over one branch/tail matcher and transaction owner.
+The residual boundary is an explicit mode: the direct variant removes its private adapter, while the deep-skip variant retains its existing sibling adapter.
 The pre-existing and indexed implementations serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous